RAI-SCC/torch_blue/README.md

 ### Level 4

-Arguably, creating `VIModule`s with Bayesian weights - which are typically called random variables in documentation and code - is arguably simpler than in PyTorch.
+Creating `VIModule`s with Bayesian weights - which are typically called random variables in documentation and code - is arguably simpler than in PyTorch.
 Since a different number of weight matrices needs to be created based on the variational distribution, the process is completely automated.
 For `VIModules` without weights